ajolma/Geo-GDAL-2.02/README.md

 Control the GDAL that this module is built against:

-  --gdal-config=PATH  use PATH as the gdal-config
+  --gdal-config=PATH Use PATH as the gdal-config.
+This is the same as
+    setting the environment variable PERL_GDAL_CONFIG to PATH.

+  --gdal-source-tree=PATH Use the gdal source tree at PATH.
+This is
-    the same as environment variable PERL_GDAL_CONFIG=PATH
+    the same as setting the environment variable PERL_GDAL_SOURCE_TREE to PATH.

-  --no-version-check  allow building against GDAL with different version
+  --download-gdal-source=yes|no|force What to do if suitable GDAL
-    the same as setting environment variable PERL_GDAL_NO_VERSION_CHECK=1
+    development files are not found. yes is the default.
+This is the same as setting environment variable

-  --no-downloads      disable fetching GDAL source code as a last resort
+    PERL_GDAL_DOWNLOAD_GDAL_SOURCE to yes, no, or force.

+  --no-version-check Force an attempt to build against an older GDAL
-    the same as setting environment variable PERL_GDAL_NO_DOWNLOADS=1
+    version.
+This is the same as setting the environment variable PERL_GDAL_NO_VERSION_CHECK to 1

 More information about running Makefile.PL is available at ExtUtils-MakeMaker documentation.